What is Full-Funnel Attribution? How Do You Set It Up?

 Full-funnel attribution encompasses every touchpoint and element of the entire marketing funnel, from awareness to conversion and beyond.
 It takes into consideration the combined impact of the touchpoints that influence a prospect to make the purchase and aims to allocate credit to each of them.

 Multi-touch attribution, on the other hand, also considers different touchpoints across the funnel but MAY OR MAY NOT cover the whole funnel.
-Also, it aims to consider some specific key touchpoints that directly contribute to the conversions and depends on some predefined models (like linear and time decay) to allocate credits.
+Also, it also aims to consider some specific key touchpoints that directly contribute to the conversions and depends on some predefined models (like linear and time decay) to allocate credits.

 What Are the Advantages of the Full-Funnel Attribution Model?